ryanrolds/blog/content/posts/screeps.md

 ---
 It's been a crazy couple of years.
 We bought a house right before the pandemic, sister-in-law moved in for a while, learned to take care of a house, and changed employers.
 One of the things that have helped me keep my sanity in these interesting times is [Screeps](https://screeps.com/), an MMO for programmers.

-Screeps asks programmers to create a bot that plays a massive persistent RTS (think StarCraft/Warcraft, but with a grid of maps and over 2000 bots).
-Players write logic that drives units, builds bases, defends against attacks, and raids NPCs/bots.
+Screeps asks programmers to create a bot that plays a massive persistent Real-time Strategy (RTS) game.
+Think StarCraft/Warcraft, but with a grid of maps and over 2000 players.
+The bot contains logic that drives units, builds bases, defends against attacks, and raids NPCs/bots.
 The major languages (JavaScript, TypeScript, Rust, Kotlin, and Python) have starter kits.
 Any language that compiles to WASM is technically supported.
-If you've ever been playing an RTS and wished that you could write a bot that would play the game for you, Screeps is for you.
+If you've ever been playing an RTS and wished to write a bot that would play the game for you, Screeps is for you.

 The best introduction to the game is the [tutorial](https://screeps.com/a/#!/sim/tutorial/1), which does not require purchasing the game.
 It's an on-ramp to the concepts rather than an example of how to write your bot.
 As you complete the tutorial, you will frequently be referencing the [game docs](https://docs.screeps.com/index.html) and [API docs](https://docs.screeps.com/api/).
 The documentation is well done, and there is a [community-managed wiki](https://wiki.screepspl.us/index.php/Getting_Started) with some of the meta.